What's on this page?

 - Let the student know that the personal statement is a great opportunity for them to highlight their skills, strengths and characteristics – including any challenges they have experienced to show their resilience.
 If the student is uncertain about mentioning their circumstances in their personal statement, this blog article from Become offers useful advice.

-- Direct students to the FAQ page if they are uncertain about sharing their care experience.
+- Direct students to the FAQs page if they are uncertain about sharing their care experience.

 - Check students can attend open days and interviews – they may be able to access support from the local authority to help with any costs.
 Sometimes the university or college can help too.